hashicorp/terraform-provider-rightscale/website/docs/d/cm_credential.markdown

 # rightscale_credential

-Use this data source to locate and extract the data of an existing credential to pass to other rightscale resources, or to access the values.
+Use this data source to locate and extract info about an existing [credential](http://reference.rightscale.com/api1.5/resources/ResourceCredentials.html) to pass to other rightscale resources.
 Viewing values of credentials assumes requisite account permission levels.

 ## Example Usage: Access credential value